-PainShield was introduced in 2009 as a treatment for pain, such as tendonitis, sports injuries, pelvic pain, and neurologic pain, depending on the scope of the approval or clearance from each applicable jurisdiction, and we have sold over 5,000 units since its introduction.
+PainShield was introduced in 2009 as a treatment for pain, such as tendonitis, sports injuries, pelvic pain, and neurologic pain, depending on the scope of the approval or clearance from each applicable jurisdiction, and we have sold over 8,000 units since its introduction.
 We have entered into distribution agreements in United States, Europe, Australia, and India for the distribution of PainShield.
 We intend to seek additional distribution opportunities in Europe, East Asia and Ecuador.
 In addition, we sell PainShield directly to patients through our website in jurisdictions where direct-to-consumer sale is permitted.
-We are currently ramping up our marketing efforts in the U.S. market and throughout the world to establish licensing and private label partnerships as well.
+We are continuously improving our marketing efforts in the U.S. market and throughout the world to establish licensing and private label partnerships as well.

 We have identified a unique application for PainShield in applicable foreign jurisdictions where such application is authorized, which is the treatment of a severe facial nerve pain called Trigeminal Neuralgia, otherwise known as tic douloureux.
 The FDA lists facial application as a contraindication and has not cleared or approved PainShield for such use in the United States.
 We are considering pursuing FDA approval of the PainShield for Trigeminal Neuralgia, which will likely require additional data and clinical investigation to support an application for premarket approval ("PMA") for this indication, if such PMA is required by FDA.
-Two studies were performed in Israel, "a randomized control trial examining the efficacy of low intensity low frequency Surface Acoustic wave ultrasound in trigeminal neuralgia pain", and "A sound solution for Trigeminal Neuralgia".
-Two trials which enrolled a total of 16 and 15 patients respectively, both conducted at the Sheba Medical Center in Israel, concluded that this study supports the hypothesis that the application of Low Intensity Low Frequency Surface Acoustic Wave Ultrasound (LILF/SAW) may be associated with a clinically significant reduction of pain severity among patients suffering from trigeminal neuralgia disease.
+Two studies were performed in Israel, "A Randomized Control Trial Examining the Efficacy of Low Intensity Low Frequency Surface Acoustic Wave Ultrasound in Trigeminal Neuralgia Pain", and "A Sound Solution for Trigeminal Neuralgia".
+Two trials which enrolled a total of 16 and 15 patients respectively, both conducted at the Sheba Medical Center in Israel, concluded that these studies support the hypothesis that the application of Low Intensity Low Frequency Surface Acoustic Wave Ultrasound (LILF/SAW) may be associated with a clinically significant reduction of pain severity among patients suffering from trigeminal neuralgia disease.
 One of the studies showed a reduction in pain among 73% of the participants.
 We believe this to be an ideal market to address with the PainShield.
 With few existing treatment alternatives, we believe the PainShield could prove to be a practical and safe alternative.
 A broader RCT, targeting 60 patients suffering from unilateral trigeminal neuralgia, was also completed.
 The article was published on January 22, 2019, in the Journal of Anesthesiology and Pain Research, under the title "The Effect of a Surface Acoustic Wave (SAW) Device on the Symptomatology of Trigeminal Neuralgia".
 We cannot predict the success of any future trials, nor can we guarantee that FDA will grant approval for such use.